-SSRIs control depression and other mental illnesses since the early 1980s.
+SSRIs control depression and other mental illnesses and have been around since the early 1980s.
 Today, they are the most prescribed class of antidepressant medication on the U.S. market.
 They are popular mainly due to the fact that they have fewer side effects than other types of antidepressants.
 SSRIs work by controlling the brain’s level of serotonin, which is a neurotransmitter thought to affect mood, sleep and learning.

 Diagnosis of MDD comes after some or all of the following symptoms occur for more than two weeks:

 - Sad or depressed mood